altayaydemir/altay-dot-wtf/data/notes/people-like-us.md

 - "People like me don't cheat taxes"
 - "People like me eat organic"

-Even if you are trying to be an outlier, you are following another outliner.
+Even if you are trying to be an outlier, you are following another outlier.

 We can't change the culture, but each of us has the opportunity to change a culture — little pocket world.